 Many children receive smaller gifts at Christmas with their larger gifts opened on January 6th.

 Do Spanish children prefer Santa Claus or the Three Kings?

 In a 2015 survey, 63% of Spanish Children overwhelmingly said they preferred their gifts from the Three Kings with 27% choosing Santa Claus.
 The children’s favourite king is Baltasar as he is the one believed to leave the gifts.

 A Three Kings story to melt your heart…

 I wanted to use this blog to give a shout out to Tamara Essex and her blog ‘Sunburnt Angels’.
 Above all, the blog showcases the tireless work of Los Ángeles Málagueños de La Noche!
 Do give it a read, you will be glad you did, especially the part about the football!
 All children deserve the hope of Three Kings Day and to be able to participate, don’t they?

 Why come and stay with Competa Escapes for Three Kings?

-Life is short and January can be a flat month, so banish those blues and come and stay with us in one of our Competa pueblo holiday accommodations.
+Life is short and January can be a flat month, so what better than Three Kings Day Competa to banish those blues.
+Come and stay with us in one of our Competa pueblo holiday accommodations.
 Where, when celebrating the Dia de los Reyes with us, you can view the tradition of the Three Kings first hand.
 Large cities can be busy and impersonal on the other hand in Competa there is an intimate welcoming vibe.
 Come and stay in the Competa Escapes Townhouses so you will be close to the action.
 You don’t need to drive anywhere because No 9 is tucked away in a corner of the main square and No 17 is less than a minute’s walk.
 The houses are ideal for winter because they are both heated throughout.
 Have a look at our website for more information and availability.